 - Emotional Intimacy – Sharing our soul with one another.
 Hear each other’s fears and successes and learn to celebrate them together.

-- Physical Intimacy – Sharing our body with one another.
+- Physical Intimacy – Sharing our bodies with one another.
 Bless your spouse and your needs will be cared for.

 - Intellectual Intimacy – Sharing our minds with one another.
 Learn what interest your spouse has and learn to value them.